rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 ![Naive Bayes](images/naive-bayes.png)

-### Lab 2: Execute an Experiment on a remote Data Science Virtual Machine
+### Section 2: Execute an Experiment on a remote Data Science Virtual Machine

-In this lab we create an experiment, examine its configuration, and run the experiment on a remote Docker container.
+In this section we create an experiment, examine its configuration, and run the experiment on a remote Docker container.
 We set up the experiment in Workbench, and then run all experiments from the command line interface (CLI).

 - [Open this Reference and create an Ubuntu Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#create-your-data-science-virtual-machine-for-linux)